ajs1998/double-pendulums/README.md

 # TODO

-- Sensitivity: sample both pendulums
-- Save image
 - Address performance on PC
 - Themes
 - Cleanup the code
 - Make this README helpful and relevant to the project
 - Address all TODOs
+- Favicon 400
+- URL on alexjs.dev
 - Release v0 and squash the whole commit history

 # Project goals